thacherT1D/webdevstuff/Auth/Express:_Form-Based_Authentication.desc.md

 ## Objectives

 * Explain why storing a password in plain text is never acceptable and highly dangerous
-* Understand what hashing and salting are
+* Describe what hashing and salting are
 * Explain how salting protects from lookup/dictionary table attacks
 * Store passwords securely using the bcrypt module
+* Utilize sessions to persist logged in user data

 #### Storing passwords